This Week In Horror Movie History – Cannibal Holocaust (1980)

 When asked how he feels about the film and the outrage that buffets it, Deodato cites real atrocities out-taken by men every day.
 Beheadings, rapes, child molestation.
 In a 2011 interview with Mark Stafford, he said of Cannibal Holocaust’s bleak outlook on humanity, “My film is fiction… I’m annoyed that there is a reaction to violence in my films, but no reaction to the terrifying violence happening out there every day.”
 Deodato denounces Cannibal Holocaust’s classification as Horror.
 The Horror community has embraced it and claimed it as its own, but it is closer to a no-holds-barred dramatic Action film with profoundly horrific sequences.

-Simply put, Cannibal Holocaust will make one hurt inside, either from nausea or from knowing that humanity has the propensity for that level of violence and xenophobia; it seems to only be accelerating as time progresses.
+Simply put, Cannibal Holocaust will make one hurt inside, either from nausea or from knowing that humanity has a propensity for that level of violence and xenophobia; it seems to only be accelerating as time progresses.
 Cannibal Holocaust peels back the skin of humanity to show the demon that can live within us if we feed it.
 It is a Fictional Documentary about a Fictional Documentary.
 It deserves more than to be relegated and boiled down to a “gory Horror film.”
 It deserves a place as one of the most grotesquely infamous films in not just Horror movie history, but movie history, at large.

 No comment